credentials/irma_api_server/README.md

 # Testing

-You can run the included unit tests by running `gradle test`; in this case `src/test/resources` will always be used as the configuration directory (which comes with its own configuration files for this purpose, as well as `irma_configuration` as a git submodule).
+You can run the included unit tests by running `gradle test`; in this case `src/test/resources` will always be used as the configuration directory (which comes with its own configuration files for this purpose, as well as `irma_configuration` as a git submodule.
+Be sure to run `git submodule init && git submodule update`!).

 A test service provider and identity provider, written in node.js, is included; see `utils/testsp.js` and `utils/testip.js` respectively.
 If you haven't done so already, you should install the dependencies (assuming you already have node.js installed):